-A GFI IT Stress Survey, of 410 US and UK IT professionals, has shown a rise in IT admin stress for the second year running.
+A GFI IT Stress Survey, of 410 US and UK IT professionals, has shown a rise in IT admin or service desk agent stress for the second year running.

 It was identified that: